Dog Trainers in Norwalk, CT

 3What training methods should I look for in Norwalk?

 Look for Norwalk trainers who use positive reinforcement.
-Check for certifications like CPDT-KA (Certified Professional Dog Trainer) or KPA CTP.
+Check for certifications like CPDT-KA (Certified Professional Dog Trainer) or KPA CTP (Karen Pryor Academy Certified Training Partner).
 Avoid trainers who rely on prong collars, shock collars, or dominance-based methods, as these can increase anxiety and damage your relationship with your dog.

 Find providers in Norwalk